Karakalpak language: Cyrillic script

-In 1963-1964, the issue of improving the Karakalpak alphabet was again raised in the pages of the local press.
+In 1963 and 1964, the issue of improving the Karakalpak alphabet was again raised in the pages of the local press.
 On this basis, in 1964, a special commission was created from employees of the Institute of History, Language and Literature of the Karakalpak branch of the Academy of Sciences of the Uzbek Autonomous Soviet Socialist Republic, as well as teachers from the department of the Karakalpak language of the Karakalpak Pedagogical Institute and employees of the Institute for Advanced Training of Teachers of the Karakalpak Autonomous Soviet Socialist Republic.
 This commission developed a new draft alphabet and spelling.
 The project proposed the abolition of the letters ў and ң.
-However, this project caused serious objections among teachers, as a result of which it was not adopted.
+However, this project caused objections among teachers and was not adopted as a result.

-Despite the reforms of the 1990s - 2000s, the Cyrillic alphabet of the 1957 model is still widely used: literature is published in it, the largest newspaper in Karakalpakstan “Erkin Karakalpakstan” is printed, and document flow is carried out in government institutions.
+Despite the reforms of the 1990s and the 2000s, the Cyrillic alphabet of the 1957 model is still widely used.
+For instance, the largest newspaper in Karakalpakstan—Erkin Qaraqalpaqstan (Еркин Қарақалпақстан)—is still printed in the Cyrillic script, and document flow is carried out in government institutions.